The importance of thoughtful design in rural healthcare

-The hospital is located on the southeast edge of town surrounded by corn fields and bound by a major cross-state highway to the North and residential development on the West.
-In 2008, before Story County Medical Center engaged with INVISION, their campus was split between two locations, two miles apart.
+SCMC is located in Nevada, Iowa, a town of roughly 7,000 people, is proof that a rural hospital can lead the way on a national level by focusing on serving the unique needs of its community.
+The hospital is on the edge of town surrounded by corn fields and bound by a state highway to the north and residences on the west.
+In 2008, before SCMC engaged with INVISION, their campus was split between two locations, two miles apart.
 The separation created inefficiencies in staffing and negatively impacted patient satisfaction.
-In 2014, with a desire to focus on community health and wellness, Story County Medical Center partnered with INVISION to complete a Master Plan.
-During that process, INVISION helped SCMC determine that their most critical needs were to consolidate their campuses and expand their outpatient services.
-Our solution was a one-story, 36,000 square-foot addition that includes a new main entrance along with primary care clinic and therapy services.
-The awards jury described the resulting design as an “exquisitely controlled and detailed project”, going on to note the project deploys “[a]n excellent functional plan using an ‘on-stage, off-stage’ clinical concept, and direct wayfinding for patients.
+In 2014, with a desire to focus on community health and wellness, SCMC partnered with INVISION to complete a Master Plan.
+During that process, INVISION helped SCMC determine their most critical needs were to consolidate campuses and expand outpatient services.
+Our solution was a one-story, 36,000 square-foot addition that included a new main entrance along with primary care clinic and therapy services.
+The awards jury described the resulting design as an “exquisitely controlled and detailed project”, going on to note the project deploys “an excellent functional plan using an ‘on-stage, off-stage’ clinical concept, and direct wayfinding for patients.
 An appropriate and inviting shift to wellness for a small community that says, ‘The highest quality care is delivered here’.”

-The creation of this building was a truly collaborative process between INVISION and SCMC to improve the function of the hospital and integrate it into the community, while also creating a showpiece for the organization.
-As described by Story County Medical Center CEO, Nate Thompson, “The INVISION team helped us create a vision for our campus that was actionable and strategic.
+The creation of this building was a collaborative process between INVISION and SCMC to improve the function of the hospital and integrate it into the community, while also creating a showpiece for the organization.
+As described by SCMC CEO, Nate Thompson, “The INVISION team helped us create a vision for our campus that was actionable and strategic.
 Once we had a thoughtful plan, they helped us execute quickly.
 Our first project created drastic improvements in the way our facilities support improved care for patients and workplace amenities for healthcare providers.”
 We look forward to our ongoing partnership and involvement in the community of Nevada and will continue our advocacy for the unique needs of rural hospitals, their communities and the impact of design on health and wellness.